-Bourdieu would call "symbolic capital", is a significant source of power.
-In the patent regime, the dominant epistemic community is the closed and restricted circle of patent attorneys, agents, examiners and civil servants specialised in the technical, complex, and obscure field of patent law.
-They share a common legal culture, including a technical language and general positive feelings about the established laws and institutions that provide the framework for their professions.
-As Susan Sell observed, they are "[s]ocialized to promote the protection of IP, and uphold the ideology of private property rights."
-Although other actors, such as scientists and consumers, were also interested in patent law and may have had different views, they did not possess recognized expertise and institutionalized influence.
-To a certain extent, patent law "[i]s reminiscent of the Catholic Church when the Bible was exclusively in Latin: IP lawyers are privileged purveyors of expertise as was the Latin-trained clergy."
-Governments rely on these experts to translate the complexities of patent law into policy options.
+ideology of private property rights".23 Although other actors, such as scientists and consumers, were also interested in patent law and may have had different views, they did not have recognized expertise and institutionalized influence.
+To a certain extent, patent law "is reminiscent of the Catholic Church when the Bible was exclusively in Latin: IP lawyers are privileged purveyors of expertise as was the Latin-trained clergy".24 Governments rely on these experts to translate the complexities of patent law into policy options.
 As a result, the patent community's discourse has been internalized in most developed countries' administrations and, arguably, by the World Intellectual Property Organization's bureaucracy.
-Their ideas, allegedly more technical than ideological, have been institutionalised in social norms and became conventional wisdom.
+Their ideas, allegedly more technical than ideological, have been institutionalized in social norms and became conventional wisdom.

-Starting in the 1970s, when the ratio of world trade to world GDP reached the same level as at the end of the 19th century, international patent law became once again a controversial issue.
-Developing countries called for a New International Economic Order that would be a radical departure from what they perceived as a structural deterioration of the terms of trade.
-Supported by the United Nations Conference on Trade and Development and later by a number of transnational NGOs, developing countries argued that the national treatment principle of the Paris Convention hid an institutionalized strengthening of stronger countries at the expense of weaker countries.
-To ensure that the two groups of countries could compete on the same level in world markets, a differentiated treatment was required for countries that were structurally disadvantaged.
+Starting in the 1970s, when the ratio of world trade to world GDP reached the level of that at the end of the 19th century, international patent law became once again a controversial issue.
+Developing countries were calling for a New International Economic Order that would be a radical departure from what they perceived as a structural deterioration of the terms of trade.
+Supported by the United Nations Conference on Trade and Development and later by a number of transnational non-governmental organizations ("NGOs"), they argued that the national treatment principle of the Paris Convention hides an institutionalized strengthening of stronger countries at the expense of weaker countries.25 To ensure that the two groups of countries could compete on the same level in world markets, a differentiated treatment would be needed for countries that are structurally disadvantaged.